anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 driver.execute_script("findByLabelText(document, 'My Element") # findBy query will wait for 1s before throwing an error
 ```

 I'd argue that using `execute_script` is already an improvement over Selenium's API.
-We can even locate the input element using its label text, something that is again not easily done with Selenium.
+We can even locate the input element using its label text, something that is not easily done with Selenium.

 However, injecting the Testing Library into the DOM and then writing JavaScript is not how we should write our tests.
 This is why I created a [PyPI package](https://github.com/anze3db/selenium-testing-library) that does all of this for you and exposes a nice 100% type annotated API.
 First example rewritten using the package: